The Weinstein Company: Sale efforts, bankruptcy and liquidation

 In order to raise funds, TWC has sold the rights to three of its films, Paddington 2, In the Heights, and The Six Billion Dollar Man, to Warner Bros.
-Pictures.
-On January 19, 2018, TWC indefinitely postponed the releases of some of their films and upcoming projects (e.g. The War with Grandpa, The Upside, Mary Magdalene, and Scream).
-STX Entertainment later acquired the distribution rights to The Upside, while Scream was sold to Paramount Pictures and Mary Magdalene was sold to IFC Films.
+Pictures and was removed from the production of Artemis Fowl and television shows such as The Graham Norton Show, Peaky Blinders, Yellowstone and Waco with its production company and producer removed from Disney and the film as a result of the allegations.
+On January 19, 2018, TWC indefinitely postponed the releases of some of their films and upcoming projects (e.g. The Current War, The War with Grandpa, The Upside, Hampstead, Mary Magdalene, Scream, Once Upon a Time in Hollywood, Polaroid, The Boys in the Boat and Hotel Mumbai).
+STX Entertainment later acquired the distribution rights to The Upside, while Scream was sold to Paramount Pictures, Hotel Mumbai was sold to Bleecker Street, The Current War and The War with Grandpa were sold to 101 Studios, Once Upon a Time in Hollywood was sold to Sony Pictures/Columbia Pictures, Polaroid was sold to Vertical Entertainment, The Boys in the Boat was sold to Metro-Goldwyn-Mayer and Hampstead and Mary Magdalene were sold to IFC Films.

 As of February 2018, several companies had sued TWC, including American Express ($1.4 million), chocolatier Lindt & Sprüngli ($133,333), and Canadian film distributor Entertainment One ($7.2 million for Paddington 2), On March 20, 2018, shortly after the studio filed for Chapter 11 protection, the Bankruptcy Court in Delaware published a 394-page list of creditors owed money from TWC; including the estate of rock musician David Bowie, film director Michael Bay, and former First Daughter of the United States Malia Obama.
 Several Russian studios, including Central Partnership, Paradiz and Volga, and Timur Bekmambetov's Bazelevs Company, were also owed money from the studio.
 On January 7, 2019, Lantern Entertainment said that it was not responsible for TWC's unpaid debts.

 On March 19, 2018, the Weinstein Company announced that it had declared bankruptcy, and is considering a $310 million stalking horse offer with Lantern Capital.
 The company's bankruptcy auction began on May 4, 2018.
 Twenty-three bidders had expressed interest in buying certain assets from the studio.
 On April 27, Miramax and Lantern emerged as the frontrunners in the company's bankruptcy sale.

 On June 22, 2018, Lantern lowered its acquisition price to $287 million.
 On July 9, 2018, several actors, directors, producers and writers protested Lantern's acquisition, asking a U.S. Bankruptcy Court judge not to approve the purchase price for TWC's assets without first extracting a guarantee of payment to the creditors who are still owed money by the studio.